sadiuchiha/Khorochar/README.md

-# Khorochar
+# Expecto-Expenser

-This is a web application where you can create expenses and store them as a list.
+This is a web application where you can create expenses and store them in a list.